Short Message Peer-to-Peer: History

 SMPP (Short Message Peer-to-Peer) was originally designed by Aldiscon, a small Irish company that was later acquired by Logica (since 2016, after a number of changes Mavenir).
 The protocol was originally created by a developer, Ian J Chambers, to test the functionality of the SMSC without using SS7 test equipment to submit messages.

+In 1995 the ETSI included the SMPP protocol into the technical report TR 03.39.

-In 1999, Logica formally handed over SMPP to the SMPP Developers Forum, later renamed as The SMS Forum and now disbanded.
-As part of the original handover terms, SMPP ownership has now returned to Mavenir due to the disbanding of the SMS Forum.
+In 1999 Logica formally handed over SMPP to the SMPP Developers Forum, later renamed as The SMS Forum.

-To date, SMPP development is suspended and SMS Forum is disbanded.
-From the SMS Forum website:

-July 31, 2007 - The SMS Forum, a non-profit organization with a mission to develop, foster and promote SMS (short message service) to the benefit of the global wireless industry will disband by July 27, 2007.
+The SMS Forum disbanded in 2007, with this announcement: "The SMS Forum, a non-profit organization with a mission to develop, foster and promote SMS (short message service) to the benefit of the global wireless industry will disband by July 27, 2007."
+As part of the original handover terms, SMPP ownership returned to Mavenir.

-A press release, attached to the news, used to warn that site will be suspended soon.
-In spite of this, the site was mostly functioning and specifications could be downloaded (as of 31 January 2012).
-As of 12 April 2021, the website owner has changed and the specifications can be download from mirror sites only.

-In 1995 the ETSI has included the SMPP protocol into the technical report TR 03.39.

 Operation

-Contrary to its name, the SMPP uses the client–server model of operation.
+SMPP uses the client–server model of operation, despite "peer-to-peer" in the name.
 The Short Message Service Center (SMSC) usually acts as a server, awaiting connections from ESMEs.
 When SMPP is used for SMS peering, the sending MC usually acts as a client.

 The protocol is based on pairs of request/response PDUs (protocol data units, or packets) exchanged over OSI layer 4 (TCP session or X.25 SVC3) connections.
 The well-known port assigned by the IANA for SMPP when operating over TCP is 2775, but multiple arbitrary port numbers are often used in messaging environments.

 Before exchanging any messages, a bind command must be sent and acknowledged.
 The bind command determines in which direction will be possible to send messages; bind_transmitter only allows client to submit messages to the server, bind_receiver means that the client will only receive the messages, and bind_transceiver (introduced in SMPP 3.4) allows message transfer in both directions.
 In the bind command the ESME identifies itself using system_id, system_type and password; the address_range field designed to contain ESME address is usually left empty.
 The bind command contains interface_version parameter to specify which version of SMPP protocol will be used.

 Message exchange may be synchronous, where each peer waits for a response for each PDU being sent, or asynchronous, where multiple requests can be issued without waiting and acknowledged in a skew order by the other peer; the number of unacknowledged requests is called a window; for the best performance both communicating sides must be configured with the same window size.